reczoo/BARS/ctr_prediction/benchmarks/FM/FM_criteo_x1/README.md

 ### Dataset

-To reproduce the dataset splitting, please follow the the details of [Criteo_x1](https://github.com/openbenchmark/BARS/blob/master/ctr_prediction/datasets/Criteo/README.md#Criteo_x1) to get data ready.
+To reproduce the dataset splitting, please follow the details of [Criteo_x1](https://github.com/openbenchmark/BARS/blob/master/ctr_prediction/datasets/Criteo/README.md#Criteo_x1) to get data ready.

 ### Code

-We use [FuxiCTR](https://github.com/xue-pai/FuxiCTR) for benchmarking the FM model.
+We use [FuxiCTR v1.1](https://github.com/xue-pai/FuxiCTR/tree/v1.1.0) for this experiment.

 1. Install FuxiCTR and all the dependencies.
-FuxiCTR v1.1 is required in this experiment.
    ```bash
    pip install fuxictr==1.1.*
    ```